 The Legal 500

 Ciaran McCabe is a ” High-value brain and spinal injury claims specialist”

 “Ciaran McCabe is an excellent solicitor in the field of spinal and head injury claims.
 I have no hesitation in recommending Ciaran.”

-Dr Christopher Jenner, Consultant St Marys NHS Major Trauma Centre, London.
+A Consultant at St Marys NHS Major Trauma Centre, London

 Consultant Sian Warren is a ‘first-class PI lawyer’.